kollokollo/X11Basic/CONTRIBUTING.md

 More things left to do:
 =======================
+- test the thing and find more bugs,
 - Optimize a bit more, improve performance
 - The WINDOWS-Version needs more work
-- Fix the bugs
 - work on the sound system
 - work on the SDL-Graphics implementation (fill styles etc...)
 - documentation needs more work
-- find someone who can port it to apple mac/ipad/iphone (etc. etc.)
+- port it to apple mac/ipad/iphone
+(etc. etc.)

+So you are welcome to help.